elros/bonus-cards-api/README.md

 ### Authorization

 The Bonuses app uses [JWT](https://jwt.io) authorization.
-To access the API you'll need to get an authorization token.
-First send a JSON object with username and password to the auth URI (see example below).
+To access the API you'll need to get an authorization token (see example below).

 Request example: